1. Administrative Hearings

 Violations when the Student Conduct Administrator or designated representative determines that an individual sanction for the charged violation may lead to suspension, expulsion or revocation of admission and/ or degree.

-One student member, one faculty member and one staff member selected from the pools for Hearing Boards by the Vice President for Student Affairs, with the Student Conduct Administrator or designated representative serving as non-voting chair.
+One student member, one faculty member, and one staff member selected from the pools for Hearing Boards by the Vice President for Student Affairs or designee, with the Student Conduct Administrator or designated representative serving as non-voting chair.
 At the discretion of the Vice President for Student Affairs and if the charged student and the complainant consent, the Hearing Board may have a different makeup.

 The Hearing Board may recommend any sanction consistent with the Code.